AlonaSukretna/Arcade-Game/Desktop/UDACITY/Google web dev 2/4/Project Restaraunt Reviews App/mws-restaurant-stage-1-master/README.md

 for screenreader.

 Offline Availability:
-1. Register Service Worker:
+1. Register Service Worker: register_sw.js
- code
+2. Include script to index.html and restaurant.html.
+  <script src="js/register_sw.js"></script>
+3. Created the Service Worker script in the root of the application (‘/sw.js’).
+4. Event handler to serve cached assets